EmilieAndreasen/cds-la-assignments/Assignment_4/README.md

 Overall, this analysis indicates that 'Game of Thrones' stays quite consistent in the conveyed emotional profile across seasons.

 ## Discussion of Limitations and Possible Steps for Improvement
-This script provides insights into the emotional profile of 'Game of Thrones' across its seasons using a pretrained language model.
+This script provides insights into the emotional profile of 'Game of Thrones' across its seasons using a pre-trained language model.
 However, certain limitations should be considered to further enhance the analysis.

 First of all, it should be noted that the model's predictions are limited to the textual data and lack the nuances and "depth" of human context recognition.
 For instance, within the dataset are lines that could arguably be viewed as conveying an emotion, which the model simply classifies as 'neutral'.
 A specific example can be seen in 'Emotion_Analysis_Output.csv' line 2065: "The lion's not his sigil, idiot.
 He's a stag, like his father.", neutral.
-This line, in context of the scene, could instead be seen as the character (i.e., Arya Stark) showing *anger* or frustration towards her sister (i.e., Sansa Stark), but it is classified as 'neutral'.
+This line, in the context of the scene, could instead be seen as the character (i.e., Arya Stark) showing *anger* or frustration towards her sister (i.e., Sansa Stark), but it is classified as 'neutral'.
 This may suggest that the language model (i.e., `j-hartmann/emotion-english-distilroberta-base`) is not "sensitive" enough, or, more likely, that because it cannot process the context of scenes as a whole it struggles to accurately classify all lines.
 To address this implementations of methods to provide the model with more context, such as including the previous and next lines of dialogue, could help improve the classification of emotions.

 Another limitation is that the script processes lines sequentially, which may not be efficient for larger datasets, such as the one used for this assignment.
 Implementing parallel processing could therefore reduce computation time and speed up the analysis.